Beit She'arim (Roman-era Jewish village): Necropolis

-Early history
+History

 Pottery shards discovered at the site indicate that a first settlement there dates back to the Iron Age.

 Under Roman rule, it lay within the royal estate of the Herodian dynasty, where Berenice, the sister of Herod Agrippa II stored grain, and marked the border with Ptolemais.
 The site Beit Shearim is mentioned in the Talmud, along with Yavne, Usha, Shefar'am and Sepphoris, as one of ten migratory journeys taken by the Sanhedrin when it uprooted from Jerusalem.
-An anecdote about communal life in Beit Shearim has come down in the name of Judah ha-Nasi, who, after mentioning the place, alludes to the practice of its people being observant in the laws of Jewish ritual purity.
-The Mishnaic sage, Rabbi Johanan ben Nuri (1st–2nd century), made his home in Beit Shearim.
-During its Jewish settlement in the Second Temple period, the inhabitants of Beit Shearim are believed to have been occupied in husbandry, but when the village land later became a popular burial ground for Diaspora Jews, many of the villagers are thought to have worked in funeral preparations (obsequies) and in stone-masonry.
+Beit She'arim was also the home and final resting place of Rabbi Judah the Prince (Judah Ha-Nasi), compiler of the Mishnah and Head of the Sanhedrin.
+An anecdote about communal life in Beit Shearim has come down in his name and alludes to the practice of its people being observant in the laws of Jewish ritual purity.
+The Mishnaic sage, Rabbi Johanan ben Nuri (1st–2nd century), also made his home in Beit Shearim.
+During its Jewish settlement in the Second Temple period, the inhabitants of Beit Shearim are believed to have been occupied in husbandry, but when the village land later became a popular burial ground for Diaspora Jews, from nearby Phoenicia to far away Himyar in Yemen, many of the villagers are thought to have worked in funeral preparations (obsequies) and in stone-masonry.

 Benjamin Mazar described the village as a prosperous Jewish town that was eventually destroyed in the first half of the 4th century (ca. 351/2 CE), at the end of the Jewish revolt against Gallus, during which time many towns and villages in Galilee and Judea were assigned to the flames, including Sepphoris.
 After some time it was renewed as a Byzantine city.
 More recent research shows that the Gallus revolt had a much lesser impact on the town.
 The Galilee earthquake of 363 is said to have damaged Beit Shearim, although its damages thought to have been limited.
+The presence of buildings and mosaics dated to the 6th century seem to indicate that there was a renewal of the settlement to some extent during this time, though it did not return to its former prosperity.

 During the late Byzantine era, the necropolis fell into disuse, notwithstanding signs of human occupancy during the Byzantine period, all throughout the 6th-century, and into the early Arab period, although dwindling in importance.